UndefeatedOrca/quartz/content/Poetry/2025/25-11 - November/25-11-16 - A Treatise in Opposition to Lauren's Endings.md

 also, go subscribe to Laur Brown, she redid her Substack and it’s straight fire (it has a coherent theme, something far beyond my aesthetic capacity)
 # https://laurbrown1.substack.com !!!

+I've aimed to prove my point by endeavoring to write happy endings to some of her stories, you can read them here: #fiction/fanfiction/lb